tradingview/rest_integrations_docs/source/FAQ.rst

 ..
 Groups
 .. ......

-Should we implement `/permissions`_ if we return the same set of instruments for all users?
-   The `/permissions`_ endpoint specifies which groups are available for the certain user.
-It is only required if you use groups of symbols to restrict access to instrument’s data.

 ..
 Permissions
 .. ...........

+Should we implement `/permissions`_ if we return the same set of instruments for all users?
+   The `/permissions`_ endpoint specifies which groups are available for the certain user.
+It is only required if you use groups of symbols to restrict access to instrument\'s data.

-What if a user may have a different set of instruments for different accounts, because there is no such parameter as account id in the `/permissions`?
+What if a user may have a different set of instruments for different accounts, because there is no such parameter as account id in the `/permissions`_?
    Different sets of instruments for different accounts can be implemented via `/instruments`_.
 The permission mechanism serves somewhat differently, for example, to restrict access to paid data.

 We sell data subscriptions.
-How can we inform that real-time data is available to the user?
+How can we inform your server that real-time data is available to the user?
    A broker should implement the `/permissions`_ endpoint.
-Otherwise we will show :term:`BATS` data for these exchanges if the user didn’t buy a subscription from us.

-   When user logs into the integration, we send requests to the `/permissions`_ for determing a list of the subscriptions.
-We will show free BATS or delayed market data for users without real-time data subscriptions.
+When user logs into the integration, we send requests to the `/permissions`_ for determing a list of the data subscriptions.
+If the user has data subscription on your side he will not need to purchase one from TradingView.

 Data Integration
 ----------------